-If the submersible pump has operated without being immersed in water, it may not prime properly.
+If you are using a submersible pump that has operated without being immersed in water, it may not prime properly.
 If this occurs, place one drop of detergent on the pump intake and try again.

-If the TC 1 display indicates that there is inadequate coolant, it may be that the circulating water is too warm.
+If the TC 1B display indicates that there is inadequate coolant, it may be that the circulating water is too warm.
 Add ice to the water to cool it down.